 Theatre Marketing

-In a Theatre Marketing presentation, the Thespian must prepare a presentation of a marketing campaign for a production of a published work written for the theatre.
-Designs for performances of original work, poetry, fiction, screenplays, television, or any other medium are not permitted.
-Only one Thespian may be involved in the design.
+For a Theatre Marketing entry, the Thespian must prepare a marketing campaign for a production of a published work written for the theatre.
+Designs for performances of original work, poetry, fiction, screenplays, television, concerts, or any other medium are not permitted.
+Only one (1) Thespian may be involved in the design.
 No collaborations are permitted.
 Designs for either theoretical or realized productions are acceptable, though it is strongly recommended that the Thespian was responsible for the actual publicity in a realized production.
+The Thespian must prepare the following:

-- A portfolio of support materials (bound or digital) that methodically works through the marketing process and that must include the following:
+- A portfolio of materials (bound or digital) that methodically works through the marketing process and that must include the following:

 - One-page design statement that includes:

-- Unifying production design concept
+- Unifying production design concept;

-- Theme of the show/recurring motifs
+- Theme of the show/recurring motifs;

-- Target markets outside of the school audience, noting any publicity restrictions from the licensing agency
+- Target markets outside of the school audience, noting any publicity restrictions from the licensing agency.

 - Research, including:

-- Summary of given circumstances from the script
+- Summary of given circumstances from the script;

-- Functionality requirements of the marketing elements
+- Functionality requirements of the marketing elements;

-- Genre, locale, and setting of the play (or other explanation of the world of the play)
+- Genre, locale, and setting of the play (or other explanation of the world of the play);

-- Artistic and practical needs that impact the design
+- Artistic and practical needs that impact the design;

-- Sources of inspiration for design and color palette (if used)
+- Sources of inspiration for design and color palette (if used).

 - A brief summary of their role and responsibilities during the production (including self and/or team’s responsibilities).